Teradata/presto/presto-docs/src/main/sphinx/optimizer/join-distribution-type.rst

 When ``join-distribution-type`` is set to ``partitioned``, partitioned distribution is used.
 When it is set to ``replicated``, replicated distribution is used.

 When the property is set to ``automatic``, the optimizer will choose which type of join to use based on the size of the join inputs.
-If the size of the right input is less than 10% of ``query.max-memory-per-node``, Presto will perform a replicated join.
-If the right input is not small enough or there is insufficient information to determine its size, a partitioned join is performed.
-If ``join-reordering-enabled`` is set to ``true``, then Presto will look at both the left input and the right input when determining the join distribution type.
-If either is small enough, it will take the smaller of the two and replicate it.
+If the size of either input input is less than 10% of ``query.max-memory-per-node``, Presto will perform a replicate the smaller of the two tables.
+If neither input is small enough or there is insufficient information to determine their size, a partitioned join is performed.